tshepang/blog/content/favorite-rust-libs.md

   especially with its derive API (as is the case with clap).

 - [anyhow]:
-  The default Rust error crate in the ecosystem, it offers very easy error handling, and also comes with some nice conveniences, like [`bail!`], [`ensure!`], and [`Context`].
+  The most popular error crate in the ecosystem, it offers very easy error handling, and also comes with some nice conveniences, like [`bail!`], [`ensure!`], and [`Context`].